 - Presence is alarming dogs/pets

 Trapping and relocating is a good option.
-However: if you have a raccoon in the attic, 90% of the time it is a female with a litter of babies.
-DO NOT simply trap the mother and remove her.
+However: if you have a raccoon in the attic, 90% of the time it is a female with a litter of babies. simply you have to follow of Raccoon trapping and removal steps trap the mother and remove her.
 The young in your attic will slowly starve to death over a period of up to two weeks, then decompose and cause an odor problem.
 A properly licensed trapper, who knows wildlife and has experience, is vaccinated against rabies, and who can do it safely and legally, is the best option.

 There are some things you can do to prevent raccoons becoming a nuisance to begin with: